-Driving on slippery surfaces
+Driving on Slippery Surfaces

-Whenever driving on slippery surfaces such as wet trails, loose gravel, sand, or during freezing weather, follow these precautions:
+Whenever riding on slippery surfaces such as wet trails, loose gravel, sand, or during freezing weather, follow these precautions:

-- · Slow down when entering slippery areas. - Maintain a high level of alertness, reading the trail in front of you as you drive.
-Avoid quick, sharp turns which can cause skids. - Correct a skid by turning the handlebars in the direction of the skid and shifting your body weight forward. - Driving with 4WD engaged can assist in controlling the vehicle in slippery areas.
+- Slow down when entering slippery areas. - Maintain a high level of alertness, reading the trail and avoiding quick, sharp turns which can cause skids. - Correct a skid by turning the handlebars in the direction of the skid and shifting your body weight forward. - Driving with 4WD engaged can assist in controlling the vehicle in slippery areas.

-Severe damage to drive train may occur if 4WD is engaged while the wheels are spinning.
-Always engage 4WD when the wheels are at rest.
+Severe damage to drive train may occur if the 4WD is engaged while the wheels are spinning.

+Always engage 4WD when the wheels have traction or are at rest.